Why I Book Hostels—Not Hotels—When Traveling Alone

 The cost of the matter

 While the idea of having the comfort of my own hotel room seemed appealing, spending hundreds of dollars for one night did not.
 Being mindful of my budget, and also of the conversion rate between different currencies, I opted out of hotels.
 Instead, I decided to check out hostels, which were much more affordable.
 Depending on the hostel, a single bed in a dorm room could cost as low as $10 or $20 a night.
 I’ve learned to bring my own shampoos and conditioners, which I’ve done anyway.
 Some hostels include towels in the cost, while others charge for amenities.
 Some hostels include breakfast and dinners, while others offer a light breakfast for a small fee.
 By spending less overall on my accommodation, I liked knowing that my budget would stretch further on other activities.
 Also, sometimes hostels are in beautiful locations, like overlooking the Toronto skyline in Canada and Loch Lomond in Scotland when walking the West Highland Way.
-Looking for ways to save before your next trip?
-This is how to make a budget, according to money experts.

 The good and the bad